docusign/code-examples-powershell/README.md

 ### Installation steps
-**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip Step 3 as it was automatically performed for you.
+**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 3 as it was automatically performed for you.

 1. Extract the Quickstart ZIP file or download or clone the code-examples-powershell repository.
 1. In File Explorer, open your Quickstart folder or your code-examples-powershell folder.
-1. To configure the launcher, create a copy of the file config/settings.example.json and save the copy as config/settings.json.
+1. To configure the launcher for [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) authentication, create a copy of the file config/settings.example.json and save the copy as config/settings.json.
    1. Add your integration key.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions** > **Edit**.
 Under **General Info**, copy the **Integration Key** GUID and save it in settings.json as your `INTEGRATION_KEY_AUTH_CODE`.
    1. Generate a secret key, if you don’t already have one.
 Under **Authentication**, select **+ ADD SECRET KEY**.
 Copy the secret key and save it in settings.json as your `SECRET_KEY`.
    1. Add the launcher’s redirect URI.
 Under **Additional settings**, select **+ ADD URI**, and set a redirect URI of http://localhost:8080/authorization-code/callback.
 Select **SAVE**.
    1. Set a name and email for the signer.
 In settings.json, save an email address as `SIGNER_EMAIL` and a name as `SIGNER_NAME`.
 **Note:** Protect your personal information.
 Please make sure that settings.json will not be stored in your source code repository.
 1. Run the launcher.
 In the root folder, right-click the launcher file and select **Run with PowerShell** > **Open**; then select an API when prompted in Windows PowerShell.
-1. Select Authorization Code Grant when authenticating your account.
+1. Select **Authorization Code Grant** when authenticating your account.
+1. Select your desired code example.

 ### Configure the launcher to use JWT Grant
+1. To configure the launcher for [JWT Grant](https://developers.docusign.com/platform/auth/jwt/) authentication, create a copy of the file config/settings.example.json and save the copy as config/settings.json.
    1. Add your API Username.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **My Account Information**, copy the **API Username** and save it in config/settings.json as your `IMPERSONATION_USER_GUID`.
    1. Add your integration key.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions** > **Edit**.
 Under **General Info**, copy the **Integration Key** GUID and save it in settings.json as your `INTEGRATION_KEY_JWT`.
    1. Generate an RSA key pair, if you don’t already have one.
 Under **Authentication**, select **+ GENERATE RSA**.
 Copy the private key and save it in a new file named config/private.key.
    1. Add the launcher’s redirect URI.
 Under **Additional settings**, select **+ ADD URI**, and set a redirect URI of http://localhost:8080/authorization-code/callback.
 Select **SAVE**.
    1. Set a name and email for the signer.
 In settings.json, save an email address as `SIGNER_EMAIL` and a name as `SIGNER_NAME`.
 **Note:** Protect your personal information.
 Please make sure that settings.json will not be stored in your source code repository.
 1. Run the launcher.
 In the root folder, right-click the launcher file and select **Run with PowerShell** > **Open**; then select an API when prompted in Windows PowerShell.
-1. Select JSON Web Token when authenticating your account.
+1. Select **JSON Web Token** when authenticating your account.
+1. Select your desired code example.

 ### Payments code example
 To use the payments code example, create a test payments gateway in your developer account.
 See [PAYMENTS_INSTALLATION](./PAYMENTS_INSTALLATION.md) for details.

-Then save the Gateway Account ID as `GATEWAY_ACCOUNT_ID` in settings.json.
+Once you've created a payment gateway, save the **Gateway Account ID** GUID in settings.json.

 ## License and additional information